-The best bike trainer mats are the ones that help dampen and disperse sound and vibration.
+The best trainer mats are the ones that help dampen and disperse sound and vibration.

-This is achieved in a couple of ways, namely, type of material used and thickness of that material.
+This is achieved in a couple of ways, namely, type of material used and its thickness.

 Lighter, softer materials won’t be as effective as heavier ones for reducing either vibration or noise.

-For example, if you try to skimp and buy a yoga mat instead of a dedicated trainer mat, you’re going to end up annoying people around you and wasting money, because these thinner, lighter mats just don’t have what it takes to absorb the noise of your trainer.
+For example, if you try to skimp and buy a yoga mat instead of a dedicated trainer mat, you’re going to end up annoying people around you and wasting money because these thinner, lighter mats don’t have what it takes to absorb the noise of your trainer.

-When using a trainer mat to cut sound, this will help a lot if you have neighbors who live in homes above or below you, especially with flooring materials like wood or linoleum.
+Using a trainer mat to cut sound will help a lot if you have neighbors who live in homes above or below you, especially with flooring materials like wood or linoleum.
 It’ll also help you cut distracting whirring and buzzing while you’re on your bike, so you’ll enjoy your ride and be able to focus better for longer.

 2. Floor Protection